 Do not court power, for true power cannot be courted.
 Power is as the ocean is; it moves according to eternal forces.
 Power is not leverage; rather, power is belonging to life.
 The confusion between these two is perhaps the severest blight on the legacy of human being.
 For the desire for power as leverage already spells the death of belonging to life.
 Power is consummation of being; union with irreducible forces.
 It is wisdom become instinct in body and soul, stripped of sophistication, expressed in thought and action.
 Power is sudden; strange; power cannot be calibrated to circumstance or society, for its strangeness is spiritual and incalculable.
 Power is plain profundity; wondrous ideation; undiminished sensation.
 In this way, power is almost too simple for the world.
 Not possessing this mystery, people rely on leverage for a surrogate sensation: influencing; commanding; inflicting; exacting change upon things, land, and people, often against their nature or their will.
 But this is not power.
 This is agency in the absence of mystery—even if it describes nearly all the world.

 If you would be powerful, transcend the shrillness of superficial ambition.
-Let every moment of life be a moment of inner life—even as your surface shimmers in vital arts and signs.
+Let every moment of life be a moment of inner life—even as your surface shimmers in true vital arts and signs.
+The body cannot lie; the face cannot lie.
+We paint ourselves until we die, or we become the true subtle landscapes of our interior.
 Be an instrument played by the irreducible.
-Imagine, as a tuning fork feels the waning of sound, that the vital forces have become bereft among human beings, because we have all but abandoned them.
-That we were to be the host and viscera of these immensities, but that they are roving, searching, wounded by our distraction, our petty machination, and the exhausting strategies of leverage.
-Power is the spirit of immensity recognizing itself in you.
-The most perfect continuity is the marriage of modesty and passion.
+Imagine, as a tuning fork feels the waning of sound, that the vital forces—the gods, if you will—have become bereft among human beings, for we have all but abandoned them.
+That we are less and less their reciprocating atmosphere.
+That they are roving, searching, repelled by our distraction, our petty machination, and all the exhausting strategies of leverage.
+Power is vital force recognizing itself in you; it is the gods insufflating you where they themselves are breathing.
+The most perfect human continuity is the marriage of modesty and passion.
 Each is renewed by the other; each calls to the other indefatigably; each is half of eternity.
 To be powerful is to be but a drop of water, but made of the colossal stuff of the ocean.
-There is no "will to power"; the phrase is essentially a contradiction.
+There is no "will to power."
+The phrase, however etched in philosophy, is essentially a contradiction.
 We are no more or less than our substance.
 We subsume into immensity, or, bereft of mystery, we scrounge on leverage.

 *

+Do not merely hate the tyrants, but try to mend the lives they've broken.
 But be careful of identifying absolutely with causes.
 Be careful of becoming no more than a sign.
 For whatever work you do for justice, you must work twice as hard—thrice as hard—on your own soul.
 You must continually become a living answer to the question, “What was the human for?”
 If your own sensibility does not rise above the summit of your anger, you will become part of the world’s impotent rage.
 Simple harmonies; myriad studies in close love and care; privacy and passions and gratitudes of being; tremulous brushes with nature—these small mirrors of immensity will forgo you, if you are only rage.
 For the question of how to live—this, too is your life; this, too, is your cause.
-Remember that the news is not politics.
-Rather, politics is your indivisibility from history.
-To be political, then, is to feel.
-Feeling is not isolate and trifling; feeling is instinct amassing into action.
-And feeling is learned in the truth of your heart.
-It is maddening to say it, but there is a war between society and the soul.
-Money is the reason for this war.
-This very instant, in Silicon Valley, there are empires of Artificial Intelligence examining the shapes and shades of your soul in order to harvest your behavior: inundating your addictive social media feeds; bludgeoning you with unending horrors; gross arguments, combative and abusive dialogues; directing you to products and industries; infinite channels and chats and podcasts and media streams; algorithmic coups designed precisely to exploit your inmost passions, and to keep you from the health, sanity, and peace you believe you are fighting for.
-If you lack union with life, if you do not belong to being, you will be titillated by your own exploitation.
-You will even seek your own exploitation.
-Exploiting yourself, divesting yourself of sacrality—this will feel like a sudden rush of suicidal freedom, because you have forgone the work of intimacy with being.
-This is now the steady-state of our civilization.

 *

-Worship the gift of life itself, while it lasts, as the utmost sacrament.
+Worship the gift of life itself as the utmost sacrament.
+Every moment is a shivering little disc, a platelet of immensity, a tremor condescended from eternity—or it is the stuporous blink of nothing.
+Put your life carefully under your pillow each night, and, in the morning, take up your life carefully in your two cupped hands.
+Sing the sun, even a thimbleful of sun.
+Soak the nourishing darkness, like a constant soul.
+The brushed rim of the world; holy, honest whispers.
 Become pure in spirit, not anesthetized by convention or dogmatic morality, not dulled by culture and expectation, but pure because you are undisguised to yourself; pure because you are filled with birth and death unceasingly.
 Take your naked soul bravely out into the world, where you will be loved or hated, or both, by turns.
-Expect disapproval and sympathy equally, for there is no other way to be a true person.
+Expect disapproval and sympathy equally, for in a wounded and often diseased world there is no other way to be a true and powerful person.
+You will disturb coming in, and soothe going out, like the tide.
 Ask life to be intense, not easy.
-But let laughter sometimes overtake you like a rushing stream; let a divine madness quake your very bones, not in derision, but when gravitas becomes comedy, through the mercy of the absurd.
+But let laughter sometimes overtake you like a rushing stream.
+Let a divine madness quake your very bones, not in derision, but when gravitas becomes comedy, through the mercy of the absurd.
 The world is filled impossibly with sham and cruelty.
-But the world is also filled impossibly with essential goodness, with sudden shoots of innocence that nod like beams of dew in the leaves of grass.
+But the world is also filled impossibly with essential goodness, with sudden shoots of innocence that nod like beams of dew in the almost implausible grass.
 Be rare in beauty and in your considerations, but be too consumed by world and love and care to even recognize that you are rare.
-Then you will be a human being on the earth, and of the earth.
+Then you will be a maker of humanity on the earth, and of the earth.

 And when the earth shuffles us off, as it will, perhaps some tissue of your residency will remain, that you did less, rather than more harm on earth.
 Perhaps something of the way you thought and moved and touched will subsist in wild and true things, and in the dust of the inseparable stars.